 ^a From December 2010 onwards, data are harmonised with the ESA 2010 methodology.
 As from July 1999, the CBRD is reclassified from the sector other financial intermediaries to the sector central government.
-Up to May 2006, kuna positions also include kuna items inclessed to foreign currency, and starting from June 2006, kuna items inclessed to foreign currency are reclassified to foreign exchange positions.
-From December 2011 onwards, data also include money market funds. ^b Within Domestic credit, claims on the context of the context of
+Up to May 2006, kuna positions also include money market funds. ^b Within Domestic credit, credit, convestic sectors fell by HRK 56bn in December 2011 onwards, data also include money market funds. ^b Within Domestic credit, or clams on other domestic sectors fell by HRK 56bn in December 2017.
+This fall was fully attributable to a transaction of one credit institution which, in an effort to reduce the amount of partly recoverable placements, transferred a total or last of the period from December 2010 to September 2017 have been revised.